-Mr. Bump (Mr. Men and Little Miss Series)
+Mr. Bump & Little Miss Whoops (Mr. Men and Little Miss Series)

 Warrior (Tugs TV series)

-Warrior is clumsy and accident-prone throughout the entirety of the Tugs TV show; he is the first character I found myself relating to on what I now call the ‘dyspraxia level’.
+Warrior is clumsy and accident-prone throughout the entirety of the Tugs TV show.
+He is the first character that I theorised could have dyspraxia.

 + Caused a barge to sink (Wasn’t strictly his fault though)

 + Lost navigation during a misty night and almost hit some rocks